What is the white box I have in my dorm room? How do I use it?

 Why can’t I get into my building with my Titan ID?

 - If you just got your Titan ID, give it 15 minutes.
-But if it has worked and no longer works then contact your RHD.
+If it has worked previously and no longer works, please contact your RHD

 This is a common problem and it might be caused from failed installs in the past or permission problems.
-If Pharos has been installed then go to the printer under “Devices and Printers” then select “see what’s printing”.
+If Pharos has already been installed, go to the printer under “Devices and Printers” then select “See what’s printing”.
 If there are jobs then delete all of the jobs then uninstall the printer.
 Try right clicking on the installer for Pharos and run as an Administrator.
 If the install still fails make sure that all files related to Pharos are deleted.
-If installation fails after these steps call MIO at 920.424.0863.
+If installation fails after these steps call MIO at (920)-424-0863.

 Titan WiFi requires you to login with your NetID.
 The most common problem is that your NetID is locked; this mostly happens because of too many failed attempts to login.
-To make sure it is your NetID try to login to D2L and if that works then it isn’t your NetID; but if it is then contact the Campus Help Desk at 920.424.3020.
+To make sure it is your NetID try to login to D2L.
+If you are able to login properly, then the problem is not your NetID.
+If you are unable to login to D2L as well, please contact the Campus Help Desk at (920)-424-3020.

 If it isn’t a NetID issue, then the resolution may be as simple as deleting Titan WiFi wireless network from your Wireless networks and then re-adding it.
 If you still have problems call MIO at (920)-424-0863 for help.